Early Nintendo Programmer Worked Without a Keyboard

 (NINE volt battery?
 You were lucky...)

-A lot of programming was done without a keyboard (Score:3, Insightful)
+A lot of programming was done without a keyboard (Score:4, Insightful)

 I've programmed with switches, with punchcards.
 This doesn't seem that outlandish.